Annapurna Base Camp VS Everest Base Camp

 • Ancient and historic Buddhist monasteries and other monuments

-• Stunning mountain views from vantage viewpoints such as Everest view hotel, Tengboche Hill, Nangkar-Tsang Hill, and Kala Patthar
+• Stunning mountain views from vantage viewpoints such as Everest View Hotel, Tengboche Hill, Nangkar-Tsang Hill, and Kala Patthar

-• Three world's high mountains above eight thousand meters like Mt.
+• Three of the world's highest mountains are above eight thousand meters, like Mt.
 Everest (8,848m), Mt.
 Lhotse (8,516m), and Mt.
 Makalu (8,485m).

 • Wildlife like Himalayan Thar, musk deer, Himalayan pika, and more with domestic and wild Yak